 Multiple sclerosis (MS) affects women 3 times as often as men.
 Since hormones play a big role in the disease, it’s not surprising that MS can affect menstrual periods — which are also hormone-driven.

-Some women notice a real change in their periods once they’re diagnosed.
-They may see an increase in premenstrual syndrome (PMS) symptoms like mood shifts, irritability, fatigue, pain, poor concentration, and a loss of interest in sex.
+Some women notice a change in period symptoms once they’re diagnosed with MS. They may see an increase in premenstrual syndrome (PMS) symptoms like mood shifts, irritability, fatigue, pain, poor concentration, and a loss of interest in sex.

-Sometimes it can be hard to tell the difference between your MS and PMS symptoms.
+Sometimes it can be hard to tell the difference between MS and PMS symptoms.
 After all, fatigue, mood shifts, and sexual problems are common with both conditions.

 If you feel like your periods changed after your MS diagnosis, you could be right.
-In

 One reason for the change is that your body temperature rises slightly during your period.
-Even a tiny increase in temperature can make your MS symptoms worse.
+Even a tiny increase in temperature can make MS symptoms worse.

 Hormones are the other likely cause of the relationship between MS and your menstrual cycle.
 Sex hormones — estrogen and progesterone — both regulate your menstrual cycle and affect MS activity.

-Beta interferon, a treatment for relapsing forms of the disease, can cause irregular bleeding.
+Beta interferon, a treatment for relapsing forms of the condition, can cause irregular bleeding.
 It can also make your periods come earlier or later than usual.

 The relationship between MS and your menstrual cycle goes both ways.
-Research finds you’re more likely to have a relapse of motor symptoms, vision problems, and trouble with coordination in the three days before your period.
+Research finds you’re more likely to have a relapse of motor symptoms, vision problems, and trouble with coordination in the 3 days before your period.

 You can also try a nonsteroidal anti-inflammatory drug (NSAID) like aspirin or ibuprofen (Advil, Motrin).
 These over-the-counter pain relievers can ease PMS discomforts like cramps and sore breasts.

-The OB-GYN may be able to put you on birth control pills to lighten your symptoms, while your neurologist can prescribe medications that help with MS symptoms.
+The OB-GYN may be able to prescribe birth control pills or other hormonal contraceptives to lighten your symptoms, while your neurologist can prescribe medications that help with MS symptoms.